Introduction

 A typical customer journey looks like this:

-4. If you added a delay, the opt-in stays in Holding until the approval window is reached.
+If a holding period is configured, the opt-in stays in Holding until the approval window is reached and the order meets the required status.

 Statuses you will see: